 If I showed you my rabies vaccination certificate last year do I need to show it again?

-Does my cat need to be vaccinated for rabies?
+Does my cat need to be vaccinated for rabies or licensed?

 My animal is very old and has not been vaccinated for the last 3 years; does he still need to be vaccinated?

 Yes, unless otherwise instructed by your vet.
 If so, you will need to provide a letter from the veterinarian stating that they will not vaccinate your pet for medical reasons.